Iron486/Clean_messy_room_classification/README.md

 I increased a bit the parameter `patience` of the model, but without increasing it too much, since it would take even more time considering a high value.

-I also put an additional convolutional and max pool layer, and I decreased a bit the number of neurons in the last two hidden layers.
+Furthermore, I also add an additional convolutional and max pool layer, and I decreased a bit the number of neurons in the last two hidden layers.

 In fact, the training time was even longer than the previous, taking few hours to obtain the described result.

-Below, there are the parameters of the model:
+Below, there is an overview of the model:

+**<p align="center"> CNN with augmented dataset and dropouts- training </p>**

 | Layer (type)                 | Output Shape             | Param # |
 |------------------------------|--------------------------|---------|